- How to Write the Common Application Essays 2017-2018 - March 25, 2017

 If you don’t consider yourself culturally or ethnically diverse, try to think of other ways you might be unique.
 For example, perhaps your sports team has a tradition of never outscoring your opponents by more than a certain margin to avoid humiliating them, or perhaps you’re one of ten siblings.
 Then, think about how your experience or background might enrich the lives of peers who aren’t familiar with that environment.

-Whichever approach you take to this essay, try to spend about a third of your space describing your world, a third describing the aspects of your character that are a result of that world, and the final third explaining how your presence would impact your UW peers.
+Whichever approach you take to this essay, try to spend about a third of your space describing your world, a third describing the aspects of your character that are a result of that world, and the final third explaining on how your presence would impact your University of Washington peers.
+From the team at CollegeVine, we wish you good luck!

 If you still aren’t sure how to best turn your personal experiences into compelling essays, consider working with a CollegeVine admissions specialist to write an essay that will set your application apart.